 The 200-watt flexible solar panel is not as common because they require more space and also cost, but they do produce 200 watts of energy which is enough for many homes with moderate electrical usage.

-300-watt flexible solar panel has been available in Europe for many years now, but their price tag has kept them out of reach for American consumers.
+The 300-watt flexible solar panel has been available in Europe for many years now, but its price tag has kept them out of reach for American consumers.
 A 300-watt flexible solar panel that receives 8 hours of sunlight per day will produce almost 2 kilowatt-hours!

 Solar panels typically have a lifespan ranging from 25-30 years or more if cared for properly.
 There is no reason that flexible solar panels will not also last this long.

 The best way to ensure that your system lasts as well is by regular inspection and cleaning.
 You should be doing this at least once per year because otherwise minor damages can lead us towards bigger issues if not fixed quickly.